We all use superlatives, even if we don’t know the term.

 - most trusted.

-Donald Trump uses them all the time – a good writer should never use them except if they can be proven.
+However, a good writer should never use them except if they can be proven.

 The reason is simple: although writers think superlatives impress, they usually ring alarm bells for readers with half a brain.